isamert/scli/README.md

 - `U` in contacts list increments contact's unread count (can be used to mark conversation as unread).
 - `Alt+Enter` inserts a newline in message composing input field.
 - `Alt+J` / `Alt+K` (and `Alt+↓` / `Alt+↑`) open next / previous conversation.
+- `Esc` clears notifications from the status line.
 - If [`urwid_readline`](https://github.com/rr-/urwid_readline/) is installed, all of its keybindings can be used in the message compose input field.

 ### Commands